briansimiyuj/doctor-appointment-app/README.md

   1. Create a Banner component and mount it on Home page
     a.
 Create left side of the banner which will have a heading, a paragraph, and a button for booking an appointment or creating an account

+      #### Update for Doctor UI

+        i.
+Create a bannerContent.ts file that will contain content for patient and doctor UI

     b.
 Create right side of the banner which will have a image